sudo-julia/mkbak/README.md

 - `-h|--help` display all options
 - `--version`             print version information
 - `-d, --delete`          iterate through '.bak' files to delete
+  - please note that this search can take a while, as it's only returning '.bak' files
 - `-q [QUERY], --query [QUERY]` start the finder with the given query
 - `-a, --all`             show hidden and 'dot' files
 - `-e, --exact`           exact matching